john-judge/S1_Thal_NetPyNE_Frontiers_2022/src/README.md

-# VSD Readout Project
+# hVOS Readout Project

-This project computes the voltage sensitive dye (VSD) readout from a biological circuit infused with VSD.
+This project computes the hVOS readout from a biological circuit infused with VSD.
 It takes into account the morphologies of cells and their corresponding voltage traces to generate a readout that can be visualized.

 ## Project Structure